nychealth/coronavirus-data/trends/Readme.md

 covid-like-illness.csv was previously called syndromic_data.csv.

-This file includes the rate of visits to NYC emergency departments (ED) per 100,000 people, and rates of subsequent admissions to the hospital through the ED, for influenza-like illness or pneumonia, by date of visit for all ages and by age group (0-4, 5-12, 13-17, 18-24, 25-34, 35-44, 45-54, 55-64, 65-74, and 75+ years).
-Please see additional details about the Health Department's syndromic surveillance system in the technical notes section (Types of Surveillance: Syndromic Surveillance).
+This file includes the rate of visits to NYC emergency departments (ED) per 100,000 people, and rates of subsequent admissions to the hospital through the ED, for influenza-like illness, pneumonia, or COVID-like illness (defined as having the ICD-10-CM code (U07.1) for COVID-19 disease documented).
+Data are stratified by date of visit, age groups, and patient borough of residence.
+Please see additional details about the Health Department's syndromic surveillance system in the key technical notes section.

 This file includes data based on the Health Department’s syndromic surveillance system.
-The data go back to February 1, 2020, to provide a view of the early days of the pandemic
+The data go back to February 1, 2020, to provide a view of the early days of the pandemic.

 Indicators include: